lkissick/screenplay_oscars_analysis/README.md

     pip install -r requirements.txt

 ## Data Source
-Download and place the data from the following link into the data/ directory:
+1. Create a ./data/ directory
-     https://www.kaggle.com/datasets/gufukuro/movie-scripts-corpus/data
+2. Download and place the data from the following link into said ./data/ directory: https://www.kaggle.com/datasets/gufukuro/movie-scripts-corpus/data

 ## Running the Scripts